 · Either party should be able to present its case in a complete manner.
 The arbitral tribunal should, for example, have the authority to allow for, or request, additional written submissions, and it should be possible to hold in‑person hearings

 From publicly available information reviewed by the Working Group, it appears that no further action was taken on the above-noted de novo arbitral appeal mechanism.
-In light of the fact that it has been over a decade since that proposal was scoped, and given the fact that the Working Group’s recent research revealed that some IGOs do in fact waive their immunity and submit to the Mutual Jurisdiction clause in bringing a UDRP action, the Working Group believes that the present circumstances do not adequately justify amending the UDRP and URS in order to provide IGOs with broad immunity protections.
+In light of the fact that it has been over a decade since that proposal was scoped, and given that the Working Group’s recent research revealed that some IGOs do in fact waive their immunity and submit to the Mutual Jurisdiction clause in bringing a UDRP action, the Working Group believes that the present circumstances do not adequately justify amending the UDRP and URS in order to provide IGOs with broad immunity protections.

 In this regard, the Working Group notes that GAC advice to the ICANN Board in relation to this issue was that the UDRP should not be amended.

 The Working Group recognizes that IGOs may not welcome the fact that adoption of this recommendation by ICANN will mean that IGOs will still have to submit to the Mutual Jurisdiction clause of the UDRP and URS when filing a complaint under either procedure.
-Nevertheless, in view of the concerns listed in the paragraph immediately above this one, and the other Policy Guidance principles that the Working Group is recommending be applied to IGO complaints (e.g. standing under Article 6ter of the Paris Convention), the Working Group believes that the totality of these recommendations will suffice to protect the rights of IGOs in their names and acronyms.
+Nevertheless, in view of the concerns listed in the paragraph immediately above this one, and the other Policy Guidance principles that the Working Group is recommending be applied to IGO complaints (e.g. standing under Article 6ter of the Paris Convention), the Working Group believes that the totality of these recommendations will suffice to improve the protection of the rights of IGOs in their names and acronyms.

 Recommendation #5: In respect of GAC advice concerning access to curative rights processes for IGOs, the Working Group recommends that ICANN investigate the feasibility of providing IGOs and INGOs with access to the UDRP and URS (in line with the recommendations for accompanying Policy Guidance as noted in this report), at no or nominal cost, in accordance with GAC advice on the subject.

-The Working Group notes that its Charter does not authorize it to make recommendations that would create an obligation for ICANN to provide subsidies for particular groups of complainants, or that would otherwise require ICANN to cover the costs (whether in full or substantially) of any particular entity’s filing of a UDRP or URS complaint.
+The Working Group notes that its Charter does not authorize it to make recommendations that would create an obligation for ICANN or any other party to provide subsidies for particular groups of complainants, or that would otherwise require ICANN to cover the costs (whether in full or substantially) of any particular entity’s filing of a UDRP or URS complaint.
 Nevertheless, the Working Group believes that, in view of GAC advice on the topic, it is within its scope to recommend that ICANN investigate the feasibility of providing IGOs and INGOs with the ability to file UDRP and URS complaints at no or minimal cost.